← All insights

 K32

-Want this for a specific address?
-Search a property → — BuyerIQ shows the routing-key safety score, the nearest Garda station's per-capita rate, and how the property compares to similar nearby sales.
+Want it for a specific address?
+Search a property → — BuyerIQ shows the routing-key safety score, the nearest Garda station’s per-capita rate, and how the property compares to similar nearby sales.

 Related: Garda divisions ranking (national) · Best areas for families